Travel in Austria

 The 6 Most Popular Museums in Vienna

-The 6 museums on this list are the most popular in the city, and for anyone on a short visit to Vienna, a visit to all six, or at least some of them, is a must.
+The 6 museums on this list are the most popular in the city, and for anyone staying in Vienna, a visit to all six, or at least some of them, is a must.

 1. Schönbrunn Palace Museum (Schloss Schönbrunn)